Last updated: 30 May 2023

 An independent assessor from the Information Security Registered Assessors Program (IRAP) audited Amazon Web Services.
 The assessment examined the security controls of Amazon’s people, process and technology to ensure that they met the needs of the Australian Signals Directorate (ASD)Information Security Manual (ISM).

 This gives Australian government organizations increased confidence when utilizing AWS to take advantage of the benefits of cloud computing, and builds on AWS’s existing Compliance reports, such as SOC1, SOC2, and ISO27001.

-All client data is mirrored in real time between a master-slave database and backups are archived on a daily basis to Amazon S3 Simple Storage, daily backups are retained for 35 days.
+All client data is mirrored in real time between a Primary-standby database and backups are archived on a daily basis to Amazon S3 Simple Storage, daily backups are retained for 35 days.

 In the event of a disaster, processes are in place that automatically rebuild our server infrastructure and redeploy client instances.
 Disaster Recovery processes are regularly tested.

 Despite our best efforts, no method of transmission over the Internet and no method of electronic storage is perfectly secure.
 We cannot guarantee absolute security.
 However, if Kwela Solutions learns of a security breach, we will notify affected users so that they can take appropriate protective steps.
 Our breach notification procedures are consistent with our legal and regulatory obligations.
 Notification procedures include providing email notices if a breach occurs.

 Keeping your data secure also depends on you ensuring that you maintain the security of your account by using sufficiently complicated passwords and storing them safely.
 You should also ensure that you have sufficient security on your own systems, to keep any data you download to your own computer systems secure.